 2. How we collect your personal data?

 The data we collect from you will be used by the UCD only in accordance with the purposes outlined in this privacy notice.
 We will collect your data in the following manner:

-• Initial written paper application form for all applicants to the programme
+• Initial electronic application form for all applicants to the programme

 • Electronic form for successful applicants’ full registration to the programme, feedback on the programme, attendance at UCD Future You Mentoring sessions and events, and follow up progression to further and higher education information.

 3. Information about you we will process and the purposes for which we process them

 |Full name, date of birth, gender||Identification for communication & participation in the programme|